Getting your footwork right is a compulsory table tennis technique you must master if you are serious about improving your game.

 3) The posture of your ankles and knees when you are waiting for your opponent’s serve should be slightly bent while the weight needs to be on the balls of your feet.

-4) Assuming you are a right-hand player your elbow should be slightly move to the left of the middle of the table with your left foot a little bit forward.
+4) Assuming you are a right-hand player your elbow should be slightly moved to the left of the middle of the table with your left foot a little bit forward.

 5) Always stand a little bit close to the table but not too close with your arm close to your body.